 Environmentally Friendly by Design

 EarthLEDs are the most environmentally friendly light source other than pure sunlight.
 First, there are no hazardous substances used inside EarthLEDs.
 All of our products are RoHS compliant (a strict new standard reducing hazardous substances).
 You've probably heard a lot about Compact Florescent Bulbs or CFL.
 These have been touted as a solution to the inefficiencies of incandescent yet they are all made with mercury, thus they are hardly an environmentally sound solution after all.
 Second, EarthLEDs are part of the solution to the energy crisis we are all facing.
 EarthLEDs use less power up front and generate less heat when used.
 Replacing all of your lighting with EarthLEDs will suddenly make your home or building an environmentally friendly structure.
 Finally, with the long life you will achieve from your EarthLED bulb, you will save on the disposal of approximately 50 incandescent bulbs and 5 mercury tainted, compact fluorescent bulbs thus cleaning up our landfills and ultimately saving our environment from waste.

 EarthLEDs are available in white and warm light color temperatures for the utmost in flexibility.
 No matter which temperature you choose, you will always get pure, clear light that makes reading or viewing objects easier on the eyes.
 Tired of annoying flickering and headaches caused by compact fluorescent bulbs?
-Say hello to EarthLEDs and their consistent visibility.
+Starting changing to LED light bulbs and say hello to EarthLEDs and their consistent visibility.